ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/OrthofinderSynteny_Update.md

 i-adhore iadhore.ini

-If you get a gene missing from blast table error, most likely you either have a gene naming scheme that does not match your files in the query and subject folders, or your blast table (Orthologues.list) space separated, when it should be tab separated.
-Do not put comments in the iadhore.ini file.
+If you get a gene missing from blast table error, most likely you either have a gene naming scheme that does not match your files in the query and subject folders, or your blast table (Orthologues.list) is space separated, when it should be tab separated.
+Do not put comments in the iadhore.ini file that I have listed above.

 If iadhore is successful, you will generate an output folder with some informative files like "multiplicons.txt" and "segments.txt"